abteilung/typo3-cms-speciality-distribution/README.rst

 Frontend Development Workflow
 =============================

-Here goes some explanation about how to update the design of this distribution along with the JavaScript.
+Here goes some explanation about **how to update the design along with the JavaScript** in this TYPO3 CMS distribution.

-Before further reading, also consider a few assertion
+Before further reading, also consider a few assertion about my developer habits to give a bit of background:

 * I develop locally whenever I can and push the changes to the production system when they are ready.
 * I am using Git as the main deployment tool for the source code.
-It is good enough for our projects.
+It serves our projects good enough.
   Third party TYPO3 extensions are in sub-modules for now but I am hoping it could be handed by Composer in a close future.
-Normally, every extensions from the Forge has its mirror in the `SVN archive`_  at Github.
+  Normally, every extensions from the Forge has its mirror on the `SVN archive`_  at Github.
 * For synchronising the database and the files, I am using some Phing tasks that you can find in this project as well in ``/build/Phing``

-Recently, I have experimenting some workflow based on Phing, Grunt and Bower.
+Recently, I have experimenting some workflow based on `Phing`_, `Grunt`_ and `Bower`_.
 I found it quite "professional" and cool enough to be shared.
 Very briefly, a few words about those tools if you are not familiar with them:

 - `Grunt`_: describes itself as the "JavaScript Task Runner".
-It is basically an automation tool enabling to quickly build advanced workflow cComing alongside with a rich ecosystem of plugins for all sort of needs.
+It is basically an automation tool enabling to quickly build advanced workflow
+Coming alongside with a rich ecosystem for all sort of needs.
 One of the handy feature, is the "watch" functionality which observes any changes made on the file system and triggers a build.
-This make the build process quite efficient and transparent.
+This make the delivery process quite efficient and transparent.
 Additionally, the building process includes all sort of optimisation for the web such as minifying, compressing the files.
-Also images are optimized by third party libraries which is basically done by the `Grunt Imagine`_ tasks Coming from the PHP world, I took about a day to dig into the tool and considered as a useful investment so far...
+Also images are optimized and size get shrunk by third party libraries which is basically done by the `Grunt Imagine`_ tasks Coming from the PHP world, I took about a day to dig into the tool and considered as a useful investment so far...

-- `Bower`_: Package Manager for the web where package can be understand as Web Component such a jQuery, Twitter Bootstrap, ...
+- `Bower`_: Package Manager for the web where package can be Web Components such a jQuery, Twitter Bootstrap, ...
 It makes pretty straightforward to cope with versions and dependencies of these Web Components.
 For instance, starting a new project, you certainly want to have your libraries up to date.
 Bower will scan and let you know which library must be upgraded.
 I am already rejoiced not to hunt down this kind of information by myself!